Tennessee Under-insured Motorist Lawyer

 If you want to sue the other driver or another party directly, Tennessee has a one-year statute of limitations starting the day of the accident.

-A Tennessee Under-insured Motorist Law Firm Who Cares
+A Tennessee Uninsured and Underinsured Motorist Law Firm That Cares

-Ali Awad, the CEO Lawyer, is a skilled negotiator who can help you seek compensation from all potentially liable parties after an accident.
-With more than twenty years of experience, the CEO Lawyer Personal Injury Firm’s attorneys have a long and successful track record of over 99%.
+Ali Awad, the CEO Lawyer, is a skilled negotiator who can help you pursue compensation from all responsible parties after an accident, including cases involving uninsured or underinsured drivers.
+With more than 20 years of combined experience, the attorneys at the CEO Lawyer Personal Injury Law Firm have built a reputation for consistently getting results.

-If you have questions or concerns about your accident situation, call the CEO Lawyer and his team now at (423) 777-8888 for a no-obligation consultation.
+If you have questions about your accident or how to recover from an uninsured motorist claim, call the CEO Lawyer and his team today at (423) 777-8888 for a free, no-obligation consultation.

 Step 1 of 7